If you

 and just look better inside.
 Besides - 5 pounds of

 CO2 should dispense approx. 5-7 half barrels.
+You'll

 When building your own keg fridge please measure the